Answer:

 RCA unbalanced is still very much the standard consumer interface.
 If you just need something to get your home cinema going (meaning short cables and permanent placement without a lot of flexibility room for interference), you don’t need to spend more for a balanced connection.

-Yes, a stable connection would sound superior, but the distinction wouldn’t be significant if you can evade disruption, which is quite feasible in domestic settings.
+Yes, a stable connection would sound better, but the distinction wouldn’t be substantial if you can evade disruption, which is quite feasible in domestic settings.

 There is, though, a moderate choice you can obtain if you desire that additional quality protection without necessarily paying the higher cost.
 This can be achieved by selecting a counterfeit well-balanced audio connection.